 Clostridium difficile, aka C-Diff, has resulted in a rather common infection diagnosis, with approximately 200,000 cases per year.
 Clostridium difficile is readily transmissible by traveling bacterial spores from person to person and notably hard to get rid of once it sets up shop in a medical or community environment.

 There is an ongoing effort to find new and more effective treatments.
-Hypochlorous acid is one such potential treatment option.
-To properly discuss the efficacy of a proposed treatment, we must first briefly discuss the illness itself.
+Hypochlorous acid is one solution.
+To properly discuss the efficacy of a proposed solution, we must first briefly discuss the illness itself.

 What is C-Diff?